nrjanjanam/recruiting-challenge/README.md

   - Vector search in ChromaDB is used for candidate retrieval, but final match is confirmed using distance metrics (cosine/euclidean) for accuracy.
   - This avoids false positives (e.g., Tom Cruise matching with 2.jpeg) and ensures robust verification.
 - **UI/UX:**
-  - Sidebar and hamburger menu are hidden at all times for a clean look.
   - User is guided for each pose, and only allowed to proceed if QC passes.
   - After enrollment, user is redirected to the landing page.
 - **Security:**